chessformer-lens/chessformer_lens/README.md

 # Maia-3 · play & probe

-An app to play chess against **Maia-3 (5M)** — a human-like transformer based neural network — and watch, live, what it's doing inside: its full move policy, its attention (the semantic **QKᵀ** vs. the geometric **GAB** bias), and how its internal representation evolves layer by layer.
-Drag the **ELO slider** to re-evaluate the same position at different skill levels.
-I'm hoping to get the transcoders to look at soon.
+Play a transformer based chess bot (Maia-3) trained to mimic human play and watch its move policy, its attention (regular self attention vs unique geometric GAB), and how its residual stream evolves with depth.

+Drag the ELO slider to re-evaluate a position at different skill levels (e.g. eval at very low ELO for King and Queen vs King comes out to roughly 75% chance draw).

+I'm hoping to get the transcoders to analyze too soon.

 ## Run